it-vecherka/jnoid/src/jnoid.coffee.md

       describe: -> '<end>'
       inspect: -> "Event.End"

-A handy function can be:
+A handy function can be `toEvent`.

     toEvent = (x) -> if x instanceof Event then x else new Value x